BrightspaceUI/core/components/alert/README.md

 <!-- docs: start donts -->
 * Don't display more than one paragraph of text
 * Avoid overusing them — the more commonly alerts appear, the less effective they will be
-* Don't use them for promotional material or information that is not relevant to the user’s work flow
+* Don't use them for promotional material or information that is not relevant to the user’s workflow
 * Don’t use them for validation errors – instead, use the [Form](../../components/form) component for a consistent user experience
 <!-- docs: end donts -->
 <!-- docs: end best practices -->